resola-ai/jobs/README.md

 ## Who we are

 Resola is at the forefront of marketing digital transformation (DX), developing cutting-edge solutions for marketing.
 We pride ourselves on our innovative approach and our dedicated team that turns complex challenges into user-friendly solutions.
-We are currently looking for a talented and enthusiastic Python/Django/FastAPI Backend Engineer to focus on API development and help us continue to deliver excellence to our clients.
+Help us continue to deliver excellence to our clients.

 We are a distributed team in a multicultural environment.